dempfi/ayu/README.md

 ### Custom UI fonts

-Since verion `5.0.0` monospaced fonts options were removered.
+Since verion `5.0.0` monospaced fonts options were removed.
 But it's still possible to use your favourite font in the user interface of the theme, just follow through these simple steps:

 ![ayu mono](./images/mono.png)